 - Wash your hands

-Remove the tampon correctly
+Remove the pad correctly

 After removal, wash your hands.

-How long can I keep a tampon?
+How long can I keep a sanitary tampon?

-Of course, this is for single use only!
+Of course, it's for single use only!

 What to do if you forget a tampon in your vagina?